YousefBahgat/Mini-Mart-App/README.md

 ## 📽️ Demo Video

 You can view the app's demo video [here](https://drive.google.com/drive/folders/your-google-drive-link).
-The video showcases features like product browsing, adding to cart, managing cart items, and search functionality.
+The video showcases features like product browsing, adding to a cart, managing cart items, and search functionality.

 ---

-## 🎯 Evaluation Highlights

-This project demonstrates:
-- **Efficient State Management**: Using Cubit/BLoC to manage app state effectively.
-- **API Integration**: Fetching data with error handling using Dio.
-- **Local Storage**: Implementing persistent cart storage with Hive.
-- **Search Functionality**: Local filtering with real-time updates.
-- **UI/UX**: Clean, functional, and responsive user interface.
+### License

+This app is open-source and available under the [MIT License](LICENSE).
+---
 Feel free to explore, customize, and improve upon this project! 😊